j0k3r/banditore/README.md

 > Check a commit from the previous tag list as example: https://api.github.com/repos/swarrot/SwarrotBundle/commits/84c7c57622e4666ae5706f33cd71842639b78755

-### Github Client Discovery
+### GitHub Client Discovery

 This is the most important piece of the app.
-One thing that I ran though is hitting the rate limit on Github.
+One thing that I ran though is hitting the rate limit on GitHub.
 The rate limit for a given authenticated client is 5.000 calls per hour.
-This limit is **never** reached when looking for new release (thanks to the [conditional requests](https://developer.github.com/v3/#conditional-requests) of the Github API) on a daily basis.
+This limit is **never** reached when looking for new release (thanks to the [conditional requests](https://developer.github.com/v3/#conditional-requests) of the GitHub API) on a daily basis.

 But when new user sign in, we need to sync all its starred repositories and also all their releases / tags.
 And here come the gourmand part:
 - one call for the list of release